amanojas/FirstWebsite/content/authors/admin/_index.md

 Welcome to my website!
 I am a PhD student in the Department of Economics at the Graduate Center, CUNY.
 My research interests are at the interesection of income inequality, intergenerational income mobility and their public policy implications.
 I am also interested in financial modeling using advanced statistical and machine learning techniques.

-In my spare time I like to read non-fictions, watch cricket and soccer games.
+In my spare time, I like to read non-fiction, watch cricket and soccer games.